What is Blepharitis? Inflammation of the Eyelids

 Blepharitis is caused by the inflammation of the oil glands that are located behind the eyelashes.
 These are the glands that are responsible for producing the outermost layer of tears.

-Getting Blepharitis is nothing to cry about – it’s quite common.
+Getting Blepharitis is nothing to cry about – it’s a common condition that our Kelowna optometry clinic sees often.
 When you get this condition, it’s because the oil from these glands cannot flow properly and the openings become plugged.

 If you don’t treat the cause of your Blepharitis, these glands will become irritated and possibly even more infected.
 You can lose eyelashes as well as feel recurrent painful eyelid swelling or styes may form.